Archivos de diario de mayo 2023

 E. elatum - late flowering, large ovate to arrowhead shaped basal leaves on petioles about leaf-length, very tall flower stems, usually highly branched, leafless, giving a rather sparse open look with small flowers.

-E. heracleoides - usually with large leafy mid-stem bract (often missing in certain areas), largish plant, flowers cream to pink infused
+E. heracleoides - widespread, larger and shaggier than sphaerocephalum with more open flower umbels and usually with large leafy mid-stem bract (often missing in certain areas of central WA), largish plant, flowers cream to pink infused. https://www.inaturalist.org/observations/165614783

-E. niveum and E. strictum are similar but differentiated by the leafy bract below the flower branches in E. niveum.
-Some E. strictum may not have single flower clusters, not secondary umbels?
+E. niveum and E. strictum are similar but most reliably differentiated by the leafy bract at the flower branches in E. niveum (inconspicuous and threadlike in E. strictum).

 Burke: "The leafy bracts below the flowers throughout the inflorescence separates E. niveum from the similar E. strictum, which has no leafy bracts."
 JHT adds - the bract leaves are smaller than the basal leaves but similarly hairy and silver in tone.